pjames78/windows-driver-docs-ddi/wdk-ddi-src/content/fwpmk/nf-fwpmk-fwpmcalloutdeletebykey0.md

 Callout drivers do not typically delete their callouts from the filter engine.
 In most situations, this is handled by a user-mode [Windows Filtering Platform](/windows/desktop/FWP/windows-filtering-platform-start-page) management application.

 A callout can be deleted from the filter engine only if there are no filters in the filter engine that specify the callout for the filter's action.

+**FwpmCalloutDeleteByKey0** is a specific version of **FwpmCalloutDeleteByKey**.
+See [WFP Version-Independent Names and Targeting Specific Versions of Windows](/windows/desktop/FWP/wfp-version-independent-names-and-targeting-specific-versions-of-windows) for more information.

 ## -see-also